EricssonResearch/cloud-native-app-simulator/docs/generator-parameters.md

 ## Describing Topological Architecture

 For each microservice, HydraGen supports a set of configuration parameters that define the topological architecture of an application by describing the dependencies between services.
 To define the microservice fan-in, different parameters can be used which specify the set of endpoints a component serves.
-For each endpoint, the user can specify parameters such as protocol and a relative fan-out based on a set of calls to subsequent microservice endpoints as well as the execution mode across these calls.
-Furthermore, for each subsequent microservice endpoint, the user can specify parameters such as the port and protocol.
+For each endpoint, the user can specify parameters such as a relative fan-out based on a set of calls to subsequent microservice endpoints as well as the execution mode across these calls.
 These options enable the user to generate complex multi-tier application architectures with different fan-in and/or fan-out characteristics.

 #### Required attributes

 * **name**: The request path of the endpoint.
 Can only contain lowercase alphanumeric characters, '.' or '-'.
-* **protocol**.
-Determines if the endpoint should respond to HTTP or gRPC requests.

 #### Optional attributes